anarseyf/f1-explorer/README.md

 Deployed at [Github Pages](https://anarseyf.github.io/f1-explorer/).

 This project originated as a [class assignment](https://github.com/anarseyf/cs416/) I created in Summer 2022.
+The assignment prohibited any libraries beside d3 (no React, no CSS preprocessing, etc.), that's why this setup is a little simplistic.
+I may give it more structure if it gets too out-of-hand, though.

 ## Screenshots